radiomic/CLEARtrial2/docsss/item1.md

 {: .note }

 “Relevant title, specifying the radiomic methodology.
 Indicate the use of radiomics in the title.
 The following details can also be considered to be specified in the title: radiomic technique (e.g., hand-crafted, engineered, deep, delta, etc.), modality (e.g., computed tomography [CT], magnetic resonance imaging [MRI], ultrasound), important aspects of the scans (e.g., unenhanced, dynamic), use of machine learning (e.g., machine learning-based), external validation, and multi-center design.”
-[1] (from the article by Kocak et al. [jekyll-anchor-headings](https://github.com/allejo/jekyll-anchor-headings); licensed under CC BY 4.0)
+[1] (from [the article by Kocak et al.] ([https://github.com/allejo/jekyll-anchor-headings](https://insightsimaging.springeropen.com/articles/10.1186/s13244-023-01415-8); licensed under CC BY 4.0)

 {: .important-title }